 All about erectile dysfunction, its symptoms, causes and treatment

-Many men have problems with keeping a firm and sustained erection during sex.
-Men with this problem may have erectile dysfunction and need medical care and therapy to treat the condition.
+Many people have problems with keeping a firm and sustained erection during sex.
+People with this problem may have erectile dysfunction and need medical care and therapy to treat the condition.

 Sex is a commonly discussed topic among younger and older adults.
 Both males and females worry about whether they are getting it right or not because almost everyone would like to know that they satisfy their partner in bed.
 But what happens when a person with a penis cannot last long in bed because of erectile issues?